Francisca Benicia Carrillo de Vallejo: Later life and death

 Mariano Guadalupe Vallejo died on January 18, 1890.
 Carrillo died at Lachryma Montis on January 30, 1891.
 She is buried, alongside Vallejo, at Sonoma's Mountain Cemetery.

-Perceptions of Francisca Benicia Carrillo Vallejo
+Legacy

 Edwin Bryant called Carrillo "a lady of charming personal appearance" who had "the highest degree that natural grace, ease, and warmth of manner."
 Her sons described her as "level-headed" and a supporter of women's rights.
 Historian Alan Rosenus described her as "a proud, somewhat conventional woman, conscious of her social standing."
 Carrillo was very religious and a believer in Catholic dogma.
 She was also sarcastic and very emotional, often writing blunt, sensitive, and emotive letters to Vallejo when he was not in Sonoma.

 Carrillo liked luxury goods.
 She wore dresses and accessories made with expensive silks and velvet that were imported from France.
 When her daughter, Adela, was preparing to be married, Carrillo took her to San Francisco for several days.
 The two women spent $1,700 - over $51,000 in 2020 - shopping and staying at a luxury hotel.

+The Bust of Francisca Benicia Carrillo de Vallejo was erected in 1973 at Vallejo City Hall, alongside busts of her husband and Chief Solano.